jeevanshankar001/Crisis_Impact_Data_Science_Project/README.md

-Global Crisis Impact on Business & Workforce
-Data Science & Analytics Project
- Overview

-Economic crises significantly impact business stability and workforce planning.
-This project analyses the relationship between macroeconomic inflation trends and workforce layoffs, using real-world datasets to generate actionable insights for business leaders and policymakers.

-By combining economic indicators with layoff data, the project demonstrates how data-driven decision-making can support organisations during periods of uncertainty.

- Project Objectives

-Analyse historical workforce layoff trends

-Study the impact of inflation on workforce risk

-Apply data science techniques to real-world economic problems

-Translate analytical results into business insights

- Business Context

-During periods of high inflation, organisations often face:

-Increased operating costs

-Reduced consumer demand

-Pressure to optimise workforce size

-Understanding these relationships helps leaders make proactive workforce planning decisions rather than reactive layoffs.

-Datasets Used

-Layoffs Dataset
-Real-world data capturing workforce layoffs across companies and industries over multiple years.

-Inflation Dataset
-Macroeconomic inflation data aggregated at a yearly level.

-Both datasets were cleaned, standardised, and aggregated to ensure analytical consistency.

-Tools & Technologies

-Python

-Pandas & NumPy – Data manipulation

-Matplotlib & Seaborn – Data visualisation

-Scikit-learn – Machine learning (Logistic Regression)

-Google Colab / Jupyter Notebook

- Methodology

-Data loading and quality checks

-Data cleaning and preprocessing

-Feature engineering and aggregation

-Exploratory Data Analysis (EDA)

-Predictive modelling using Logistic Regression

-Model interpretation for business understanding

-Key Insights

-Periods of higher inflation are associated with an increased risk of workforce layoffs

-Inflation can act as an early warning indicator for workforce planning

-Simple, interpretable models can provide valuable business insights

-Combining economic data with workforce analytics enhances strategic decision-making

- Model Interpretation

-The Logistic Regression coefficient analysis shows the directional impact of inflation on layoff risk, making the results easily interpretable for non-technical stakeholders.

- Limitations

-Limited macroeconomic variables (inflation only)

-Historical data dependency

-Does not capture sudden external shocks in real time

-Future Scope

-Include additional economic indicators (GDP, interest rates)

-Industry-level and company-level modelling

-Time-series forecasting for proactive risk assessment

-Advanced machine learning models for improved accuracy

-Author

-Jeevan Shankar
-MBA (Anglia Ruskin University, UK)
-BSc (Hons) Data Science & Analytics
+# Global Crisis Impact on Workforce Layoffs
+### A Data Science & Analytics Project

+## Project Overview
+This project analyses the relationship between global economic crises—specifically inflation trends—and workforce layoffs across industries.
+The objective is to understand whether macroeconomic indicators such as inflation can be used to assess layoff risk and workforce instability.

+The project combines data science techniques with business and economic insights, aligning with real-world decision-making used by organisations, policymakers, and strategic leaders.

+This work reflects my academic background in **Data Science & Analytics** and my **UK MBA**, with a focus on evidence-based management and analytics-driven strategy.

+---

+## Problem Statement
+Global economic crises significantly affect organisations and employees, yet many workforce decisions are reactive rather than data-driven.

+This project aims to answer:
+- How does inflation correlate with large-scale workforce layoffs?
+- Can inflation trends be used as an early indicator of high layoff risk?
+- What insights can organisations derive to support strategic workforce planning?

+---

+## Data Sources
+The project uses two primary datasets:

+1. **Layoffs Dataset**
+   - Company-level layoff information
+   - Industry classification
+   - Date and scale of layoffs

+2. **Inflation Dataset**
+   - Year-wise inflation rates
+   - Macroeconomic indicators representing economic stress

+Datasets were cleaned, standardised, and merged to enable meaningful analysis.

+---

+## Methodology
+The project follows a structured data science workflow:

+1. Data loading and exploration
+2. Data cleaning and preprocessing
+3. Feature engineering and aggregation
+4. Exploratory Data Analysis (EDA)
+5. Statistical analysis
+6. Predictive modelling using Logistic Regression
+7. Model interpretation and business insights

+---
+## Project Structure
+global-crisis-workforce-analysis/
+│
+├── README.md
+├── data/
+│ ├── layoffs.csv
+│ └── inflation.csv
+└── notebooks/
+└── Crisis_Impact_Data_Science_Project.ipynb

+---

+## Author
+**Jeevan Shankar**
+MBA (UK) – Anglia Ruskin University, Cambridge
+BSc (Hons) – Data Science & Analytics
 CMI Registered

-Aspiring Data Analyst | Business Analyst | Strategy & Analytics

- Why This Project Matters

-This project demonstrates the ability to:

-Bridge business strategy and data science

-Work with real-world, messy data

-Deliver actionable insights, not just code
+---

+## Future Enhancements
+- Inclusion of additional macroeconomic indicators (GDP, interest rates)
+- Industry-specific predictive models
+- Time-series forecasting
+- Dashboard development using Power BI or Tableau

+## Key Techniques and Tools